cookiengineer/gooey/README.md

 Conclusions:

-- Let's use Go's types and schemas on the Frontend and the Backend.
+- Let's use Go's types and schemas on both the Frontend and the Backend.
-- Let's use Gooey's Web Components for the Frontend via WebASM.
+- Let's dynamic Web Components for the Frontend via WebASM.
-- Let's use Gooey's Web Components for the Backend via Go's native builds.
+- Let's static Web Components for the Backend via Go's native builds to provide server-side rendering.
-- Let's use Gooey to deploy local Apps via `webview/webview`.
-- Let's use Gooey to deploy online Web Apps online.
+- Let's deploy offline-first Apps via `webview/webview` and online Apps via webservers.

 ## Architecture